contensis/contensis.github.io/docs-src/content-types/field-editors/editor-quote.md

 # Quote field editor
-The quote field editor allows you to record a quote and a source citation within an entry.
+The quote field editor allows you to record a quote and its source within an entry.
 It's handy when you want to include a quote from a customer in a case study or a famous quote in a blog post.
 The source citation is optional.

 ## Appearance
 ![Quote Field Editor](/images/field-editor-quote.png)